telegram-bot-rb/telegram-bot/README.md

   def rename(*)
     # set context for the next message
     save_context :rename
-    reply_with :message, text: 'What name do you like?' end
+    respond_with :message, text: 'What name do you like?' end

   # register context handlers to handle this context
   context_handler :rename do |*words|
     update_name words[0]
-    reply_with :message, text: 'Renamed!' end
+    respond_with :message, text: 'Renamed!' end

   # You can do it in other way:
   def rename(name = nil, *)
     if name
       update_name name
-      reply_with :message, text: 'Renamed!'
+      respond_with :message, text: 'Renamed!'
     else
       save_context :rename
-      reply_with :message, text: 'What name do you like?' end end
+      respond_with :message, text: 'What name do you like?' end end